 The owner of an emotional support animal may be asked to remove the animal from Brescia University facilities if the owner or animal fails to comply with the policies in this handbook, which is in accordance with the Student Code of Conduct.
-The student is required to provide contact information of an off-campus alternative caregiver if the student is unable or unwilling to provide adequate care.
+The student must provide contact information of an off-campus alternative caregiver if they are unable or unwilling to provide adequate care.